philgzl/litData/README.md

   <summary> ✅ Parallel streaming</summary>
 &nbsp;

-While `CombinedDataset` yields a sample from one of the datasets it wraps at each iteration, `ParallelStreamingDataset` yields a sample from all the datasets it wraps at each iteration:
+While `CombinedDataset` allows to fetch a sample from one of the datasets it wraps at each iteration, `ParallelStreamingDataset` can be used to fetch a sample from all the wrapped datasets at each iteration:

 ```python
 from litdata import StreamingDataset, ParallelStreamingDataset, StreamingDataLoader